NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Strings and Characters

-On This Page

-  1. String Literals

-  2. Initializing an Empty String

-  3. String Mutability

-  4. Strings Are Value Types

-  5. Working with Characters

-  6. Concatenating Strings and Characters

-  7. String Interpolation

-  8. Unicode

-  9. Counting Characters

-  10. Comparing Strings

-  11. Unicode Representations of Strings

 A _string_ is an ordered collection of characters, such as `"hello, world"` or `"albatross"`.
 Swift strings are represented by the `String` type, which in turn represents a collection of values of `Character` type.

 Swift’s `String` and `Character` types provide a fast, Unicode-compliant way to work with text in your code.
 The syntax for string creation and manipulation is lightweight and readable, with a string literal syntax that is similar to C. String concatenation is as simple as adding together two strings with the `+` operator, and string mutability is managed by choosing between a constant or a variable, just like any other value in Swift.